All Episodes

 And the gender differences, they don't matter.

-Kid if you criticize jihad or radical Islam, you're a Islamophobe, um, that you know, Christians are the intolerant ones, that America's gun culture is the problem.
+That, you know, Christians are the intolerant ones, that America's gun culture is the problem.

 I mean, you lay all of this out in great detail, and it really goes to the heart of where we're debating right now.

-Looking at the book with the type going one way and the painting going another is just look, I wrote the doggone thing, and it's unnerving to me.
+Looking at the book with the type going one way and the painting going another is just, look, I wrote the doggone thing, and it's unnerving to me.

-I g I it's like, is this right?
+It's like, is this right?

 What's going on?

-And it turns out that that is emblematic of exactly the kind of thing from the Milwaukee violence that you're there chronicling, the the the presidential campaign that we're both chronicling, that we have gone past the point where we're just having disagreements about things.
+And it turns out that that is emblematic of exactly the kind of thing from the Milwaukee violence that you're there chronicling, the presidential campaign that we're both chronicling, that we have gone past the point where we're just having disagreements about things.

 That's fine.